adobe/jsonschema2md/README.md

 ### Code Coverage

-You can run `npm run cover` to get a code coverage report, that is, a sense of how much of the project's code is "covered" by the test suite.
+`npm run test` will generate a code coverage report at the end of the test run.
+Anything below 100% coverage counts as a test failure.

 ## Style Guide / Linting